 Life after treatment

 For most people, the cancer experience doesn’t end on the last day of radiation therapy.
 Radiation therapy usually does not have an immediate effect, and it could take days, weeks or months to see any change in the cancer.
-The cancer cells may then keep dying for weeks or months after the end of treatment.
+The cancer cells may keep dying for weeks or months after the end of treatment.
 It may be some time before you know whether the radiation therapy has controlled the cancer.

 After radiation therapy has finished, your treatment team will give you general information about your recovery.
 They will tell you how to look after the treatment area and recommend ways to manage side effects.
 They will also suggest who to call if you have any concerns.